KaysenXie/test/00_test/readme.txt

 # author：Kaysen Xie

-Git is a version control system.
+Git is a distrubute version control system.

 Git is free software.